Portugal Golden Visa Private Equity Funds Compared (2026)

 - Portugal Investment 1 — diversified aggressive strategy

-- Flex Space Fund — flexible workspace and commercial real estate
+- Flex Space Fund — flexible workspace operating-company exposure, subject to eligibility review

 Not disclosed: Greytech III, Greenpower Fund, and New Frontiers Energy II have not published formal risk classifications.